 As well as never having a credit card or loan, here are some of the common factors that could lead to a blank credit report:

-Utility accounts include phone (landline), gas, electricity and Internet accounts.
-These accounts are considered credit accounts and so are recorded on your credit file along with your repayment history.
+- You haven't held a utility account: Utility accounts include phone (landline), gas, electricity and internet.
+These are considered credit accounts and an enquiry will be recorded on your credit file if the provider runs a credit check.
 If you default on the account it will also be listed on your credit file.

-Applications for credit, whether or not they're approved, are listed on your credit file and includes all types of credit accounts.
-The lender will need to check your file to ensure the information on your application is accurate, and when the application is approved the account will be listed on your file.
+- You haven't made a credit enquiry: Applications for credit (such as a credit card or loan), whether or not they're approved, are listed on your credit file.
+The lender will need to check your report to ensure the information on your application is accurate, and when the application is approved the account will be listed on your file.

 How can I develop a credit history?

-There's no single surefire way of developing your credit history, but there are a few techniques you can consider.
+There's no single surefire way of developing your credit history, but there are a few simple methods you can consider.
 Remember to examine your own personal financial situation before choosing the path for you:

 Curious about your credit score?
 Find out now for free.